aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 Let's make sure users can't visit our `"/#/login"` or `"/#/signup"` routes if they are already logged in on the front-end.

-* Let's write our `frontend/util/route_util.jsx`.
-On our login and signup routes, let's conditionally render either the component or a [`<Redirect>`][redirect-docs] based on whether a user is logged in.
-It
+* Let's create a `frontend/util/route_util.jsx` file.
+In it we will define some custom routes.
+Our goal is to conditionally render either the component or a [`<Redirect>`][redirect-docs] based on whether a user is logged in.
+To do this we'll need to:
-should:
   * Check to see if the application state has a `currentUser` property.
   * If true, redirect to `"/"`.
   * Otherwise, render the specified component.